Copper futures slide on weak demand

-On Multi Commodity Exchange, copper for delivery in June eased by Rs 2.75, or 0.66 percent, to Rs 413 per kg in a business turnover of 3,029 lots.
+On Multi Commodity Exchange, copper for delivery in June eased by 80 paise, or 0.19 per cent, to Rs 421.60 per kg in a business turnover of 3,511 lots.

 PTI

-Copper prices on Friday slipped by Rs 2.75 to Rs 413 per kg after investors cut down their positions amid muted demand in domestic market.
+Copper prices on Tuesday slipped by 80 paise to Rs 421.60 per kg after investors cut down their positions amid muted demand in domestic market.

-On Multi Commodity Exchange, copper for delivery in June eased by Rs 2.75, or 0.66 percent, to Rs 413 per kg in a business turnover of 3,029 lots.
+On Multi Commodity Exchange, copper for delivery in June eased by 80 paise, or 0.19 per cent, to Rs 421.60 per kg in a business turnover of 3,511 lots.

 Analysts said trimming of positions by speculators due to muted demand in spot market led to the fall in copper prices here.